gustafsson96/the-swede-restaurant/README.md

 <h4>Home Page</h4>

-The landing page consists of a hero image and a textbox.
+* The landing page consists of a hero image and a textbox.
 The textbox contains the name of the restaurant, a short paragraph, and a clickable button.
-The button links either to a page inviting the user to sign in/sign up if they are logged out/not already a customer, or to the "make a reservation form" if they are logged in.
-The button disappears on screens smaller than 620px to make the design cleaner, as the section below the hero image is more visible on smaller screens and therefore displays a button with the same links without the user having to scroll.
+* The button links to a page inviting the user to sign in/sign up if they are logged out or not already a customer, and to the "make a reservation form" if they are logged in.
+* The button disappears on screens smaller than 620px to make the design cleaner, as the section below the hero image is more visible on smaller screens and therefore displays a button with the same links without the user having to scroll.

 ![screenshot of hero image](/documentation/images/landing-page-sh.png)